 If you can sign into G Suite but can’t send or receive emails, this is likely because you’re using a third-party domain and your MX records aren’t set up correctly.

-Ensure that you have MX records in your provider’s account pointing to G Suite.
-If you previously had email for your domain, ensure that all other MX records are removed.
+Ensure that you have MX records in your domain provider’s account pointing to G Suite.
+If you previously had email for your domain through a different provider, ensure you’ve removed those old MX records.